steveunixson/n8n-nodes-ai-image-gen/README.md

 To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

+A npm package of reverse-engineered Bing Image Creator API.
+Courtesy of [Bing Image Search API](https://www.microsoft.com/cognitive-services/en-us/bing-image-search-api) and [EdgeGPT](https://github.com/acheong08/EdgeGPT) by [acheong08](https://github.com/acheong08).

 ## Prerequisites

+### Set environment variables
+You need access to [Bing Image Creator](https://www.bing.com/create) or a valid cookie from someone who has access.

+The cookie you need from Bing is the _U cookie, this could be aquired using a [chrome-extension](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or by using the [Network tab](https://developers.google.com/web/tools/chrome-devtools/network/) in Chrome DevTools.

 You need the following installed on your development machine: